Community Education Coordinator

 Bob feels that the vision and mission of Peaslee fits well with his personal hopes for all the people of Over-the-Rhine.

-Originally from northeast Ohio, Meili moved to the neighborhood in 2013 as a student in Miami University’s Over-the-Rhine Residency Program.
-Five years (and several apartments) later, she has finally made a home in Pendleton with her partner, Adam, and their array of (mostly) living house plants.
+Originally from northeast Ohio, Meili moved to Over-the-Rhine in 2013 as a student in Miami University’s Over-the-Rhine Residency Program.
+Six years and several apartments later, she has finally made a home in Northside with her partner, Adam, and their rapidly growing collection of house plants.

-She works as a graphic designer at the National Underground Railroad Freedom Center where she supports an amazing team of educators who reveal the stories the of freedom’s heroes, past and present.
-Meili believes in the power of stories to meet across difference, which is one reason she so deeply values Peaslee’s work.
+She works as a graphic designer at the National Underground Railroad Freedom Center, a museum of conscience on the banks of the Ohio River.
+She supports an amazing team of educators who reveal the stories the of freedom’s heroes, challenging and inspiring everyone to take courageous steps toward freedom today.
+Meili believes in the power of stories to connect people across difference, which is one reason she so deeply values Peaslee’s work.